igordejanovic/parglare/docs/common.md

 ## The Context object

-Most of the parser state is kept in the context object.
-This object is passed to various callback functions (actions, recognizers, error recovery etc.).
+An object of this kind object is passed to various callback functions (actions, recognizers, error recovery etc.).
+It is not always an instance of the same class, but all context objects have the following properties:

-The following attributes are available on the context object:

 - **start_position/end_position** - the beginning and the end in the input stream where the match occurred. `start_position` is the location of the first